aldenbernsteinn/CY.AI/README.md

-Create Your own Artificial Intelligence chatbot with CY.AI!
+Create Your own Personal Artificial Intelligence Chatbot Application with CY.AI!
 --

-Complete with a custom chat box and voice-to-voice conversation functions.

 This program serves as a working template for users to personalize, expand, and create their own AI chat applications.

+Includes a custom chat box and custom voice-to-voice function that facitilitaes conversation between user and AI.

 ALL dependencies are completely free.
 WILL work instantly locally on a computer.
 Require VPS or Cloud Services to run on a Website.